dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-AztecDetails.md

 **Return Value**

-The layer number of the Aztec barcode.
+An integer representing the layer number of the Aztec barcode.